system-transparency/system-transparency/README.md

 ### Signature verification
 A OS package includes one or more Signatures of the included boot files (kernel, initramfs, et al.) together with the corresponding certificates.
 The root certificate is also included.
 The singnature verification after downloading the OS package then works as follows:
-* Validate the root certificate with the fingerprints in hostvars
+* Validate the root certificate with the fingerprints in security_configuration.json
 * Check that the certificates are signed by the root certificate
 * Verify the signature of the boot files
    * Make sure there is no double signature